UPDATE: University drops security fees after free speech group challenged the charges

 A campus group just won its fight against a university over security fees for a political debate.

-On July 13 Campus Reform reported that Pennsylvania State University (PSU) saddled the free speech student group Uncensored America with nearly $2,000 in security fees for debate it hosted.
+On July 13 Campus Reform reported that Pennsylvania State University (PSU) saddled the free speech student group Uncensored America with nearly $2,000 in security fees for a debate it hosted.

 The university had no specific security requirements for the event, and no reported incidents took place.